-FIVE M's OF CONCEPT DEVELOPMENT
+THE FIVE M'S OF CONCEPT DEVELOPMENT

-The successful foodservice operation combines these elements of concept development: market, menu, money, management, and method of execution (Figure 1.3).
+The successful foodservice operation combines the following elements of concept development: market, menu, money, management, and method of execution (Figure 1-3).

-Market The importance of conducting market studies before proceeding with the construction of a food facility cannot be stressed too heavily.
-The basic marketing questions that must be answered are:

-- ☐ To whom is the food operation being marketed? - ☐ Is the market large enough to generate sales and produce a profit? - ☐ How will the market be identified? - ☐ What level of competition exists in the market?

-- ☐ What method will be used to communicate to this market? - ☐ Will the potential customer want or need the food product? - ☐ Will a quality assurance plan be developed that will encourage the customer to return because of superior service and/or product qual- - ☐ Will internal marketing successfully sell the customer additional services or products after he or she arrives at the food facility?
+- Market The importance of conducting market studies before proceeding with the construction of a food facility cannot be too heavily stressed.
+The basic marketing questions that must be answered are: - □ To whom is the food operation being marketed? - □ Is the market large enough to generate sales and produce a profit? - □ How will the market be identified? - □ What method will be used to communicate to this market? - □ Will the potential customer want or need the food product? - □ Will a quality assurance plan be developed that will encourage the customer to return because of superior service and/or product quality? - □ Will internal marketing successfully sell the customer additional services or products after he or she arrives at the food facility?

 A classic mistake made by both large corporations and individual restaurant operators is to conduct the market analysis and then fail to act on the basis of the information obtained.
-There are several cases in which extensive marketing feasibility studies were conducted by outside marketing firms but the owners and managers made their decisions on gut feelings rather than from the hard data derived from the study.
+There are several cases in which extensive marketing feasibility studies were conducted by outside marketing firms, but the owners and managers made their decisions on gut feelings rather than from the hard data derived from the study.